gabrielrsp/React-Shoes-Store/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-### `json-server server.json -p 3333`

-Runs the fake api where the application will get the data.

 ### `yarn test`